Black-and-white ruffed lemur: Distribution and habitat

 The species inhabits the eastern rainforests of Madagascar.
 It occurs at low to moderate altitudes, in primary forests with tall and mature trees, and by preference deep inside contiguous blocks of vegetation, although patchy forests are made use of if necessary.

 The three subspecies have slightly different ranges.
 The white-belted black-and-white ruffed lemur is found furthest to the north, the southern black-and-white ruffed lemur is found furthest to the south, and the black-and-white ruffed lemur has a geographic range between the other two subspecies.

 Diet

 Wild black-and-white ruffed lemurs have a highly frugivorous diet, with fruit making up 92% of their overall diet.
 Smaller percentages of leaves, nectar, seeds, and even fungi make up the remainder.
 Their diet is also influenced by the seasons, with certain plant parts and fruits only ripening or becoming available during certain times of the year.
 Water consumption also varies throughout the year and can be influenced by diet.
-The number of tree species utilized by for food by the lemurs can range from 19 to 40 species depending on location.
+The number of tree species utilized for food by the lemurs can range from 19 to 40 species depending on location.
 The larger part of fruit items in the diet is provided by four taxa of fruit trees: Ravensara species, Chrysophyllum boivinianum, Protorhus species, and Harungana madagascariensis.